lygstate/npplauncher/readme.txt

 This tool is based on the sources from Stepho 2005 Additions are done by mattesh(at)gmx.net to ensure function on all windows systems including Windows 7.
 As well as adding the same to an installer program.
+Convert to Notepad++ plugin by luoyonggang(at)gmail.com to getting it to be easily installed, also make sure it can support for Unicode.

 It's a little Notepad++ launcher which allows you to replace notepad.exe completely by Notepad++.
 (Without need for removing anything from the windows system.)